ArctosDB/documentation-wiki/_documentation/media.markdown

 identified with a Uniform Resource Identifier (URI) and (optionally) related to a primary key in a major table.
-This arrangement allows us to relate photographs of anatomical features to recprds, sound recordings to collecting events, text files to agents, and any number of possibilities.
+This arrangement allows us to relate photographs of anatomical features to records, sound recordings to collecting events, text files to agents, and any number of possibilities.
 A special class of Media paginates multi-page documents (*e.g.*, JPG field notebook scans), allowing book-like browsing.
 TAGs identify user-selected areas of